 Another new feature at the fair was the 600 square meters Audio Frankfurt area, highlighting audiobooks, podcasts, and audio trends in panel discussions at the Audio Stage and a half-day Audio Summit conference organized in collaboration with Amazon subsidiary Audible Incorporated, a provider of digital audio content, offering, so far, more than 465,000 audio programs from audiobook publishers, broadcasters, magazine and newspaper publishers, and business information services.

 For the second time in a row, the African Publishers Network APNET organized a collective stand of African publishers and distributors.
 At its “Africa Day” event, APNET chairman Samuel Kolawole provided an update on the African book industry and its challenges in terms of distribution and co-publishing efforts.
 The ASEAN Forum, also in its second year, provided a platform for discussions on the book industry in ASEAN countries with a particular emphasis on rights trading, textbook publishing, women authors and reading habits.
 The Frankfurt Rights Meeting focused on China’s growing book market.
-Several areas at the book fair highlighted children’s and young adults’ media, with discussions on the links between books, social media and games.
+Several areas at the book fair highlighted children’s and young adults’ media, with discussions on the links between books, social media and games like 21 blitz.
 In a presentation at the fair, the jury of the Astrid Lindgren Memorial Award nominated the list of 237 candidates for the 2020 award, among whom were two Indian organizations, the A & A Book Trust from Gurugram and Pratham Books from Bengaluru.
 The laureate of the award, which every year goes to authors, illustrators, reading promoters or storytellers of children’s books, will be announced at the Bologna Children’s Book Fair on 31 March 2020.

 In collaboration with the Jaipur Literature Festival and its BookMark Programme, the German Book Office New Delhi organized three sessions at the Frankfurt Book Fair: